UnownHash/gohbem/README.md

-# OhbemGo
+# Gohbem

-OhbemGo is an optimized judgemental library that computes PvP rankings for Pokemon GO.
+Gohbem is an optimized judgemental library that computes PvP rankings for Pokemon GO.

 This is a rewrite of node version https://github.com/Mygod/ohbem